International Research

 Request a letter of support for a current or upcoming grant proposal(s) which include international partners, connecting RIT to an international network, or creating international opportunities for our students and faculty.
 Reach out to James Myers and Lyndsey McGrath to facilitate a letter of support.

-Initiate Formal Research Agreement
+Initiate a Formal Research Agreement

 Visiting scholars can expand the academic, intellectual, and artistic community at RIT.
-A full-time RIT faculty sponsor may nominate a candidate with an academic appointment at another university (active or on leave), or who is engaged in relevant professional or creative activities to visit RIT for an extended period to collaborate on research, scholarship, or artistic projects.
+A full-time RIT faculty may nominate a candidate with an academic appointment at another university (active or on leave), or who is engaged in relevant professional or creative activities to visit RIT for an extended period to collaborate on research, scholarship, or artistic projects.

 Develop Research Experiences